Tsarpf/procgen/README.md

 And enable C++17 features in your compiler.
 They're only used for structured bindings right now so easy to remove as well.

 ## Licensing
 Assume everything written by me so far is WTFPL or whatever.

 There are some LGPL functions (they specifically start with a comment noting the license) copied from here https://github.com/nickgildea/DualContouringSample, that are originally from the DC paper's example implementation.

+The svd and qef (.cpp) implementations are also from nickgildeas repo, where it says "The QEF implementation was written by /u/unzret (on reddit.com)" and the license is the "unlicense", see the beginning of those files for details.

 ## Dependencies